Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 When you type a command in bash or zsh, a lot happens before that command runs.
 Building a shell from scratch for the CodeCrafters challenge forced me to think about problems I'd taken for granted: How does tab completion work?
 Why does pressing the up arrow show previous commands?
 How does the shell know where to find executables?

+Turns out, the answer to all of these is "way more complicated than you'd think."

 This post isn't about what the shell does, it's about **why I made specific implementation choices** and what I learned along the way.

 **Tech stack:** C# 9.0, .NET Core, Microsoft.Extensions.DependencyInjection